Lukasz-pluszczewski/swich/README.md

 ```

 ### Multiple defaults
-By default (`returnMany: false`, see below) only the first match or last default is returned.
+By default (`returnMany: false`, see below) only the first match (if not falling through) or last default is returned.
 In the case below, 'This is default 1' will never be returned.

 ```js
 const instance = swich([